-The Coleman 225 Portable Tabletop Propane Grill (view at Amazon) is an all-around good choice for a tabletop grill that's perfect for camping, tailgating, and more.
-Looking for the great smoky flavor that comes from charcoal grilling?
-You can't go wrong with the Weber Joe Jumbo Charcoal Grill (view at Amazon).
+The Coleman 225 Portable Tabletop Propane Grill is an all-around good choice for a tabletop grill that's perfect for camping, tailgating, and more.
+Looking for the great smoky flavor that comes from grilling over the fire?
+The Rome 128 Pioneer Camp Grill can expand up no matter how tall your flame is.

 What to Look for in a Camping Grill

 It is most common to use a propane-fueled grill for camping, though there are plenty of charcoal grills out there, as well.
 Always make sure that if you’re going to be using a propane grill to pack a propane canister or tank (you’ll need an adaptor hose for the tank).
 If you opt for charcoal, this may require a bit more hands-on work to get the flame going because it’s not as intuitive as pressing a button and igniting propane.
 That said, foods that are cooked over charcoal are generally tastier, smokier, and much more flavorful.
 If you are cooking with charcoal or pellets always make sure to pack those along with your grill.

 The size of your grill is a huge factor to take into consideration.
 The larger the grill, the more surface area you’ll have for cooking, which is ideal if you’re typically cooking for four or more people.
 That said, as the grill gets larger, the heavier it becomes and the bulkier it is.
 You still want a lightweight, compact grill that’s highly portable and easy to transport.